Privacy policy

 Under the provisions of the Care Act 2014, Devon County Council has opted to delegate its obligations to provide support to carers and has contracted Devon Carers to do this work.

-When you contact us for information, advice or support relating to your caring role Devon Carers will collect and hold personal information, and processing will be undertaken as a result of this legal obligation.
-Failure to provide us with the necessary personal information may result in us being unable to provide you with the service or result a delay in the provision.
+When you contact us for information, advice or support relating to your caring role, Devon Carers will collect and hold personal information, and processing will be undertaken as a result of this legal obligation.

 When do we collect information about you?

-We collect information about you when you register with us, request a Carers Assessment (whether direct or via a 3rdparty) or engage with carers support services including any on-line resources available from our website.
+We collect information about you when you register with us, request a Carers Assessment (whether direct or via a 3rd party) or engage with carers support services including any on-line resources available from our website.

 The level of personal and sensitive information collected will vary dependant on the carers services requested.